agh-glk/pydic/README.rst

    :target: https://coveralls.io/r/agh-glk/pydic?branch=master

-Python toolkit for managing simple inflectional dictionaries
+Python toolkit for managing simple inflectional dictionaries.
+Inflectional dictionary can be used as a lemmatizer, e.g. Polish lemmatizer can be generated using PyDic + SJP.pl free downloadable data (LGPL license).

 About
 -----